 Later, in the privacy of his room, Willie lit the oil lamp and checked out his damaged ankle.
-If you looked very carefully, you would swear you could see it healing, like a time-lapse sequence in a movie.
+If he looked very carefully, he could have sworn he could see it healing, like a time-lapse sequence in a movie.
 Okay, that was cool, but Barnabas was just weird.
 You don't go around licking people's legs like that.
 That was not cool.

 "No!" he hollered as Barnabas seemed to fly towards him and, grasping his forearms, pinned him to the wall, where he struggled fiercely at the injustice.
 "Sanctuary!
 Sanctu—ary!"

 Willie drew up his knees to push him away with violent thrusts but, undaunted, Barnabas drew him close and twisted the young man's wrists to fling him back onto the mattress, securing his arms at either side.
 Willie's cry of desperation echoed through the empty house.

 "Wilt thou leave me so unsatisfied?"
 The vampire referred to their earlier encounter in the parlor.
 "I have not fed this evening."

 Barnabas continued to restrain his victim.
 "And you thought what?
 That here you would be safe from me?"
 He smiled and licked his lips.